 Oleander (Nerium oleander)

-Nerium oleander can be extremely dangerous as it can serious harm and even kill with just a single leaf.
+Nerium oleander can be extremely dangerous as it can seriously harm and even kill with just a single leaf.
 The whole plant is poisonous, including the nectar and sap.

 Poisonous Flowers That Could Make You Very Sick